 EXAMPLE: Mr. Lytle had health coverage for himself and his son Samuel, through his state health plan.
 Mr. Lytle passed away.
 Even though Mr. Lytle's health insurance coverage ended, his employment relationship allows health coverage to be available for a limited number of months for Samuel through COBRA.
 Samuel has unearned income.
 His aunt applies for WV CHIP.
-Samuel is considered a family of one and only his annual gross income and annual cost of health c.
+Samuel is considered a family of one and only his annual gross income and annual cost of health insurance coverage is considered in c.
 Follow-up Action